Bschuster3434/AAVE_Lesson/README.md

 ($100 * .75) / $2000 = .0375 ETH
 ```

+Keep in mind that loans will be accruing interest over time, so the value that needs to be paid back will rise.

 ### Liquidation Percentage and Penalty
 [Loom Video](https://www.loom.com/share/aa59b13f8ab14b17ba502887d1230fee)

 So far, we've just talked about full loan repayments without penalties.
 But there are many cases when a loan is not repaid.
-Here's how the AAVE platform handle this scenario.
+Here's how the AAVE platform handles this scenario.

 For every token that you borrow against, there are two other numbers that are given: